mnhollandplum/ruby-submissions/1803-b/1module/black_thursday/Tyler_Manoj.md

 - [x] A directory/file structure provides basic organization via lib/ and/or /test
 - [x] Rubocop shows five or fewer complaints

-### 2. Breaking Logic into Components: 2
+### 2. Breaking Logic into Components: 3

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
 - [x] Developer writes methods less than 7 lines
 - [x] No more than 3 methods break the principle of SRP

-### 3. Test-Driven Development: 2
+### 3. Test-Driven Development: 3

-- [ ] Each method is tested
+- [x] Each method is tested
-- [ ] Functionality is accurately covered
+- [x] Functionality is accurately covered
 - [x] Tests implement Ruby syntax & style
 - [x] Balances unit and integration tests
 - [x] Evidence of edge cases testing